nblockchain/fsx/ReadMe.md

 To the above three questions we could even follow-up with new ones:
 * Couldn't we make FSI only compile what's changed, and reuse binaries from a previous run, to speed this up?
 * Couldn't we run our script without FSI given that FSI eats a lot of memory (for REPL features, which scripts don't need)?
-* Couldn't we have a CI approach that takes care of our scripts in a similar way as we do with C# code?
+* Couldn't we have a CI approach that takes care of our scripts in a similar way as we do with (msbuild-ed) C#/F# code?

 FSX answers all of these latter questions with a categorical YES!